-Adapted from an “Employee Spotlight” article from my current employer’s quarterly newsletter to Customers.
+Adapted from an “Employee Spotlight” article from my employer’s quarterly newsletter to Customers.

 Protech Associates is a tech company.
 It’s in the name.
 And behind the scenes at any innovative technology operation is a group of folks who quietly and diligently steady the ship.

-Among them is Jason Palmisano, a Senior Systems Administrator that the entire Protech team relies upon day in and day out, whether we realize it or not.
+Among them is Jason Palmisano, a Senior Systems Administrator [2021 – Now the IT Manager!] that the entire Protech team relies upon day in and day out, whether we realize it or not.
 And there’s no one better suited for the role than Jason.

 Protech Associates is a Columbia, MD based association management software company.
 It’s a tech company.
 It’s in the name!
 Behind the scenes is a group of folks who quietly and diligently support the enterprise.
 Among them is Jason Palmisano.
 He joined the company in 2010.
 Well suited for his job, the Protech team relies upon him every day for vendor tech support, problem solving, efficiency improvements, and network management.